daostack/web3-transaction-batcher/README.md

 `sendTransaction` behaves like `web3.eth.sendTransaction` -if a callback is provided, it will be called, if no callback is provided, it will return a promise that resolves to a transaction receipt.

+## Limitations

+* The batched transactions will be sent from the Batcher contract - which means that transactions that require `msg.sender` to be (say) the account  with which the batched transaction is signed, will fail.
+However, the batcher _will_ work when for sending Ether in batch transactions.
+* The batcher contract does not

+**TODO** forward tokens, so that one can batch-send tokens?

 # License